VamK2/microsoft-predictive-ai-lab/README.md

 Implementation of cutting-edge generative models including large language models, diffusion models, and transformers.
 Features practical applications in text generation, image synthesis, and conversational AI.

 #### 🎨 [PromptAlchemy-AI](https://poe.com/PromptAlchemy)
-A Generative AI Assistant is developed to seamlessly transform textual descriptions into detailed prompts for image generation AIs and well-structured articles, breaking creative blocks.
-This tool enhances the creative process by providing tailored, AI-generated prompts and content structures.
+An AI assistant transforming textual descriptions into detailed prompts for image generation AIs and well-structured articles, breaking creative blocks and enhancing the creative process.

 #### 🖼️ [LogoAlchemy-AI](https://poe.com/Logo-Alchemy-AI)
-A Generative AI assistant specialized in generating visually engaging artistic and cinematic quality company logos based on textual descriptions provided by users.
-Logo-Alchemy-AI's primary goal is to create intuitive and meaningful visual representations that accurately capture the essence of the user's input, revolutionizing the logo design process.
+A Generative AI assistant creating visually engaging, cinematic-quality company logos from user-provided descriptions, revolutionizing the logo design process by capturing the essence of the input.

 ### 🎯 AI and Machine Learning Solutions

 **Objective:** Develop and implement cutting-edge Generative AI solutions to enhance business processes and user experiences across various industries.

 **Key Responsibilities:**
-- Evaluate and benchmark Generative AI models against industry-specific metrics (Accuracy, Fluency, Coherence, Similarity)
+- Evaluate and benchmark Generative AI models against industry-specific metrics such as accuracy (measured by precision, recall, F1 score, MAE, and MSE), fluency (measured by perplexity, BLEU, and METEOR), coherence (measured by coherence score, readability scores, and topic consistency), similarity (measured by cosine similarity, Jaccard similarity, edit distance, and SSIM), and relevance (measured by contextual appropriateness and domain-specific applicability), which are tailored to the unique requirements of each sector.
 - Design and create bespoke Generative AI automation solutions tailored to client use cases
 - Implement multimodal AI applications including Voice AI, Text-to-Speech, and Speech-to-Text
 - Develop AI-powered Bots and Virtual Assistants to streamline customer interactions